romalexdoo/sync_msteams_jira_comments/README.md

  - Add language selection (for now all responses are in Russian language)
  - Add configuration for "Final" Jira statuses
  - Add option to reopen issues in final statuses on new comments
- - Add option to transfer comments from Jira to MS Teams.
-Why option?
-Because sometimes technical team may need to leave comments without notifying users, so for now there is only one-way comments sync